hapax/hapax.github.io/assets/teaching.md

 understood broadly as the use of mathematics to solve problems in the real world.
-Unlike beauty, which never gets much of a rhetorical look in, the "real world" is bandied about almost recklessly, since it's the lair of many a dreaded *word problem*.
+Unlike beauty, which never gets much of a rhetorical look in, the "real world" is bandied about almost recklessly, since the real world where many *word problems* are purported to live.
 To illustrate, here are some word problems from our textbook:

 <figure>